 Speech-language pathologists (SLPs) need software that would assist in streamlining documentation, automating monotonous tasks, and making clinical information easily accessible.
 The specialty-specific software should have the ability to refer to relevant procedural codes for accurate reimbursement.
 A Speech Therapy Electronic Health Records (EHR) Software system is essential to enhance healthcare delivery through the capabilities it offers to SLP.

-Specific Templates – To declutter the SOAP note process, speech therapy EMR software would have specific templates of typical evaluations that occur in speech therapy.
+Specific Templates – To declutter the SOAP note process, speech therapy EHR software would have specific templates of typical evaluations that occur in speech therapy.
 These templates include swallowing exams, voice exams, and language/cognitive communication exams which are the most common issues presented in speech therapy.
 Some vendors provide customizable templates which help to streamline clinical workflows.

 Workflow Management – If you work in a Speech Therapy practice, you have to deal with recording and storing large volumes of data.
-The EMR software should manage, document, and maintain all speech therapy-related workflows.
+The EMR software system should manage, document, and maintain all speech therapy-related workflows.
 This helps the physicians in having a better understanding of the condition of the patient and helps them in taking the right decisions at the right times.

 Coding and Billing – Correct coded procedures enable faster reimbursements.
-SLP Electronic Medical Records (EMR) software would have the capability to reference relevant ICD and CPT codes for a streamlined billing procedure.
+SLP Electronic Medical Records (EMR) Software would have the capability to reference relevant ICD and CPT codes for a streamlined billing procedure.
 Some electronic medical records software allows users to select the codes used most frequently, other software suggests codes automatically.

 Prescriptions and Medications – The EMR software must offer e-prescribing functionality to automate a list of prescriptions that are commonly used.
 The software should be able to send these prescriptions directly to pharmacies recommended by patients so that they can easily get their medication without any hassle.